-Today, the Simon School is among the world's leading business schools in data analytics and economics, as well as equity, diversity, and inclusion.
+Today, the Simon School is among the world's leading business schools in data analytics and economics..
 A key pillar of its success is educational innovation.
 The School currently offers a variety of MBA, Master of Science, and PhD programs.
 It partners with the College of Arts and Sciences in offering an undergraduate degree in business, which has become among the most popular majors on campus.
 The School also partners with the Ain Center for Entrepreneurship and Innovation and the Hajim School of Engineering and Applied Sciences to offer a Master of Science in Technical Entrepreneurship and Management [TEAM Program].